 Following the treatment, you can continue with your routine activities, and treated areas should be handled with care.
 The area can be cleaned using mild soap or water.
 Tanning should be avoided and use a sunscreen on any treated areas exposed to the sun.

-Although no known adverse reactions upon a fetus are known to result, but we recommend not proceeding with treatment if you are pregnant.
+Although no known adverse reactions upon a fetus are known, we still recommend not to proceed with treatment if you are pregnant.

-If you consider, in lump sum it is.
+If you consider in lump sum, it is.
 In the sense, the sittings are expensive and 5-6 sittings are required.
-But if we see in general money that a person spends on threading and waxing over the years, in comparison to them laser turns out to be cheaper.
+But if we see in general the money which a person spends on threading and waxing for years, laser turns out to be cheaper.

-Yes, moisturisers are necessary.
-They form an occlusive film on the skin which helps in binding the moisture and prevent skin from drying out.
+Yes, moisturizers are necessary.
+They form an occlusive film on the skin which helps in binding the moisture and prevents the skin from drying out.

 Arms, legs and underarms can be waxed, but never wax the hair on your face, chest and back.
-If you use hair removing creams, do it cautiously as it can burn the skin it left longer than required.
+If you use hair removing creams, use them cautiously as they can burn the skin if left longer than required.

-Delhi skin specialist’s advice to avoid direct exposure to sunlight as much as possible.
+Skin specialists in Delhi advice to avoid direct exposure to sunlight as much as possible.
 Use a sun block of SPF 30 plus.